qpakzk/qpakzk.github.io/_posts/2018-02-06-[Perf] Process of Linux Kernel Contribution.md

 $ git config --global sendemail.smtpserverport 587
 ```

-## 2. Make a commit
+## 2. Committing Changes

-After adding modified files, make a commit.
+Once you've made your modifications, stage the changes and proceed to commit them.

-If you want to make a commit on the command line, you can do like this:
+For those who prefer using the command line for committing:

 ```sh
 $ git commit -sm "perf data: Document missing --force option